Choosing a Registered Agent: Everything You Need to Know

 When working with your registered agents, you want to ensure that the agent is fully aware of where your company does business, and how many other states your company is authorized to do business in.
 If you fail to answer a legal request due to the negligence of your registered agent, your business and other owners might be liable for the failure to respond.
 This is why it is crucial to work with the agent to ensure that he or she can handle the influx of potential paperwork, especially for such large companies.
 When finding a registered agent, you should seek out those entities that are large enough in size to be able to handle such paperwork, along with choosing a company with a good reputation.

 If you need help learning more about choosing a registered agent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.